andersen-lab/outbreak-local-documentation/docs/source/parameters-and-data-formatting.rst

      - the location around which the data focuses
    * - pathToZipcodes
      - String (Opt.)
-     - the relative path to the zipcode geojson file
+     - the relative path to the zipcode geojson file (REMOVE IF NO ZIPCODE INFORMATION)
    * - cores
      - Int
      - the number of cores to run bjorn with
    * - gaTracking
      - String
      - google analytics tracking placeholder
+   * - zipcodeFocus
+     - String (Opt.)
+     - the area we have zipcodes for (REMOVE IF NO ZIPCODE INFORMATION)

 .. list-table:: Parameters for Bjorn
    :widths: 30 40 40